chef-boneyard/windows/README.md

 - checksum: useful if source is remote, the SHA-256 checksum of the file--if the local file matches the checksum, Chef will not download it
 - options: Additional options to pass the underlying installation command
 - timeout: set a timeout for the package download (default 600 seconds)
+- batch_code: quoted string of code to execute.
+Applicable only with :run_batch action.
 - version: The version number of this package, as indicated by the 'DisplayVersion' value in one of the 'Uninstall' registry keys.
 If the given version number does equal the 'DisplayVersion' in the registry, the package will be installed.
 - success_codes: set an array of possible successful installation return codes.
 Previously this was hardcoded, but certain MSIs may